As human beings, we don’t give ourselves enough credit when it comes to coping with change.

 Our whole species was brought into being after millennia upon millennia of evolution.
 Adapting to changes in our surroundings, while difficult for the modern-day homosapien, is a skill that is embedded in our genetic history.

 Change is inevitable and accepted as a part of life.
 As college students, the fast-paced nature of youth means that we are consistently evolving.
-That being said, the demolition of life as we know it caused by a certain pandemic could not have been anticipated by anyone, and feeling overwhelmed by this new way of life is natural and quite universal.
+That being said, the demolition of life as we know it caused by a certain pandemic could not have been anticipated by anyone and feeling overwhelmed by the foreign territory dubbed as “the new normal” is natural and quite universal.

 There is not one person who remains untouched by Covid-19.
-We are all still mourning things that we have sacrificed or were taken from us by the pandemic, which can make moving forward into such unusual times even harder.
+We are all still mourning things that we have sacrificed or that have been taken from us by the pandemic, which can make moving forward into such unusual times even harder.
+According to Olivia, this is totally natural, and she reassured that it is possible to move on while feeling the pain of our grief, but we must acknowledge our losses for recovery to begin.

 The unpredictable nature of the world leaves a lot of room for uncertainty about what the future is going to look like, and such a lack of stability can leave a lot of people feeling anxious about what is to come.

 Talking ourselves out of fits of worry is a difficult task many have grappled with as we navigate our way through the unfamiliar.
-For those who have not quite perfected the art, learning our own supports, being kind to ourselves and accepting our feelings for what they are, embody the principles recommended by Feehan.
+For those who have not quite perfected the art, Olivia suggests learning our own supports, being kind to ourselves and accepting our feelings for what they are.

 The fact that change is inevitable does not make it any less onerous.
 If you find yourself overwhelmed by the new normal, know that you are not alone.

 Olivia Feehan is a qualified holistic and integrative counsellor and psychotherapist based in Athlone, Co.
 Westmeath and Banagher, Co.
 Offaly.
-Themes she frequently works with include anxiety, depression, life transitions, body image, grief and personal development.
+Themes she frequently works with during therapy with clients include anxiety and depression, life transitions, body image, grief and personal development.
 You can contact Olivia via Instagram (@oliviafeehan_counselling) or through her website (oliviafeehancounselling.ie).